MileHacker Logo

 Currency & Exchange

 The official currency throughout France, including The cycling Paradise, is the Euro (€, EUR).
 ATMs ("Distributeur Automatique de Billets - DAB") are widely available in main villages.
 Using ATMs connected to major international networks delivers the best exchange rates, usually close to the interbank rate, with a small transaction fee from your bank.
-Visa and MasterCard are widely accepted in most hotels, restaurants, shops, and larger businesses.
+Visa and MasterCard are widely accepted at most hotels, restaurants, shops, and larger businesses.
 American Express finds less wide acceptance.
 Carrying some cash proves beneficial for small purchases, market transactions, some independent shops, and for tipping.
 Currency exchange offices are rare on the island; exchange money before arriving in France or withdraw from an ATM.

 Tipping Culture